-Given that the number of shares that may be purchased under the ESPP is determined, in part, based on the Common Stock's market value at the beginning and end of each offering period (or upon a purchase date within an offering period) and given that participation in the ESPP is voluntary on the part of employees, the actual number of shares that may be purchased by any individual is not determinable.
-For illustrative purposes, the following table sets forth (a) the number of shares of Common Stock that were purchased under the ESPP during fiscal year 2016 by our NEOs, as a group, and by our employees who are not NEOs, as a group, and (b) the weighted average per share purchase price paid for such shares by each such group.
+Given that the number of shares that may be purchased under the ESPP is determined, in part, by the Common Stock's market value at the beginning and end of each offering period (or upon a purchase date within an offering period), and given that participation in the ESPP is voluntary on the part of employees, the actual number of shares that may be purchased by any individual is not determinable.
+For illustrative purposes, the following table sets forth (a) the number of shares of Common Stock that were purchased under the ESPP during fiscal year 2018 by our NEOs, as a group, and by our employees who are not NEOs, as a group, and (b) the weighted average per share purchase price paid for such shares by each such group.

-Employee Stock Purchase Plan Transactions 2016 eighted Average Purchase Price All named executive officers as a group (5 persons) (1) \$ All employees, other than named executive officers, as a group (1,366 persons) (2) 1,265,458 \$ 2.95
+ESPP Transactions 2018 Number of Shares Purchased Weighted Average Purchase Price All named executive officers as a group (5 persons) 6,000 \$ 3.57 All employees, other than named executive officers, as a group (567 persons)(1) 1,132,438 \$ 3.57

-- (1) No NEOs participated in the ESPP during 2016. - (2) We had 1,371 employees as of December 31, 2016, 187 of which were not eligible to participate in the ESPP due to being located in countries where the Company is unable to administer the ESPP.
+(1) We had 1,162 employees as of December 31, 2018, 53 of which were not eligible to participate in the ESPP due to being located in countries where the Company does not offer the ESPP.